Jennifer Wolch

-Jennifer R. Wolch is a professor of Urban Planning, Geography and dean of the UC Berkeley College of Environmental Design.
+Jennifer R. Wolch is a professor of urban planning, geography and former dean of the UC Berkeley College of Environmental Design.

-Before accepting the dean position, Wolch was the Founder and Director of the Center for Sustainable Cities at the University of Southern California.
-She received her Ph.D in Urban Planning from Princeton University, her dissertation focusing on Urban Social Policy and Planning, Human-Animal Relations, Cultural Diversity and Attitudes Toward Animals and Urban Sustainability.
+Before accepting the dean position, Wolch was the founder and director of the Center for Sustainable Cities at the University of Southern California.
+She received her Ph.D. in urban planning from Princeton University, her dissertation focusing on urban social policy and planning, human-animal relations, cultural diversity and attitudes toward animals and urban sustainability.